fernanda-rabacal/fernanda-rabacal/README.md

 Coffee lover, new experiences seeker.
 Looking for an opportunity as a Front-end junior developer

 - 😄 Soft skills:  I am proactive, self-taught, communicative and i love work in group
-- ⚡ Hard Skills: HTML5, CSS3, JS, Typescript and React
+- ⚡ Hard Skills: Javascript, Typescript and ReactJs
-- 📝 Studyind: Node.js, MySQL and Laravel
+- 📝 Studyind: Node.js, MySQL, Next.js and React Native

 ###
 <div align="center">